4 Microscale: the contractile unit

 Figure 4.4: Equilibrium response of the contractile unit model with a discrete power-stroke representation at zero temperature and without an elastic backbone (\(\lambda_{b}\to\infty\)). [(a) and (b)] Tension-elongation relations corresponding to the metastable states (gray) and along the global minimum path (thick lines), in hard (a) and soft (b) devices. (c–e) [respectively (f–h)] Energy levels of the metastable states corresponding to \(p = 0, 0.1,\dots,1,\) at different elongations \(y\) (respectively tensions \(\sigma\)).
 Corresponding transitions (E \(\to\) B, P \(\to\) Q, …) are shown in (a) and (b).
 Taken from (Caruel and Truskinovsky 2018).

-The difference between the two response can be investigated by representing the energy of the metastable states as function of \(p\) at these transitions, see [(d)-(g)].
-In the hard device case at \(y=y_0\) (d), all configuration have the same energy.
-However, in the soft device case at \(\sigma=\sigma_0\) (g), mixed states (\(0<p<1\)) have a higher energy higher than the homogenous states.
-The origin of this difference is the long range elastic interaction: In the soft device case, isolated pre- and post- power stroke cross-bridges would have different lengths [corresponding to points B and E in (b)].
-Within the cluster, they are constrained to an intermediate elongation which necessarily compresses (respectively elongates) pre-power stroke (respectively post-power stroke) cross-bridges.
+The difference between the two responses can be investigated by representing the energy of the metastable states as function of \(p\) at these transition points, see [(d)-(g)].
+In the hard device case at \(y=y_0\) (d), all configurations have the same energy.
+However, in the soft device case at \(\sigma=\sigma_0\) (g), mixed states ( \(0 < p < 1\) ) have energies higher than the homogenous states.
+The origin of this difference is the long range elastic interaction: In the soft device case, isolated pre- and post- power stroke cross-bridges would have different lengths [corresponding to points B and E in (b)], but within the cluster, they are constrained to an intermediate elongation which necessarily compresses (respectively elongates) pre-power stroke (respectively post-power stroke) cross-bridges.
 Hence, the increased energy of the mixed configurations.
 This simple mechanical feedback is of long-range nature: all cross-bridges are affected equally by the conformational change of a single one.

 More results are available in (Caruel, Allain, and Truskinovsky 2015) and a similar study is carried out when an elastic backbone is present (mixed device) in (Caruel and Truskinovsky 2018).
 In the discussion of (Caruel and Truskinovsky 2018), we show that this generic mechanical cross-talk may be present in many other biological systems, ranging from epigenetics to hair-cells.
 We now present how temperature interferes with these purely mechanical long-range interactions.